-Because we have so much freedom as homeschoolers, homeschool planning can be overwhelming!
-Here is a simple 5 step process to plan a great year for your family.
+Because homeschoolers have so much freedom, homeschool planning can be overwhelming!
+Here is a simple five-step process to plan a great year for your family.

-The first step in planning is figuring out where you are now.
+The first step in the homeschool planning guide is figuring out where you are now.
 Because homeschooling is a natural extension of parenting, a successful plan will consider your family life as a whole.

 Evaluate each child’s current strengths and weaknesses and whether they are growing in each area.
 For older kids, sit down and fill out the worksheet together.

-- Social — Are you striking the right balance with social activities?
-Are they happy?
-Finding meaningful connections?
+Are you striking the right balance with social activities?

 Make this year’s goals about this year’s needs.
 You may want to focus on supporting your child through a transition like the birth of a new sibling, moving, starting to homeschool, or going through a medical crisis.